NLnetLabs/cascade/doc/manual/source/thales.rst

-11. Assuming that you have built your Docker image according to the Thales instructions using your downloaded service client ZIP, run a container based on the image and use the lunacm command to setup access to your Luna Cloud HSM:
+11. Assuming that you have built your Docker image according to the Thales instructions using your downloaded service client ZIP, run a container based on the image and use the Thales lunacm command to setup access to your Luna Cloud HSM:

     ..
 Note::